-Join Steve Caplin for an in-depth discussion in this video Customizing skin texture, part of Learn Adobe Fuse CC: The Basics.
+Join Steve Caplin for an in-depth discussion in this video Customizing skin texture, part of Learning Adobe Fuse CC.

 - [Voiceover] As well as changing every aspect…of the texture of the clothing,…we can also adjust the texture of the skin.…And we can do this in quite a remarkable series of ways.…So, let's zoom in on the face.…We'll turn this slightly to the side.…And we'll see what we can do.…Click on the body to select it…and you'll now see…all these different options coming up.…

 Let's have a look at the skin first.…We can adjust the age of our model…by dragging the age slider.…And as we do so, you can see…all these extra wrinkles appearing.…We can change the hue…of the secondary component of the skin.…We can change its saturation,…the lightness, and so on.…And you can see how it's here…affecting the color of the lips.…

 And we can add beauty marks and more.…Let's take off that aging.…And let's have a look at makeup.…You could give her…some eye shadow,…and choose its color.…You could add some eyeliner.…Strengthen the amount of blush.…Change the color and the opacity of the lipstick.…And so on.…